-Virginia Barrett is the author 0f six books of poetry including Crossing Haight and I Just Wear My Wings; her sixth collection, Between Looking, is forthcoming in May, 2019 from Finishing Line Press.
+Virginia Barrett is the author 0f six books of poetry including Between Looking (2019, Finishing Line Press), Crossing Haight (2018, Jambu Press) and I Just Wear My Wings (2013 Jambu Press).
 She is the editor of two anthologies of contemporary San Francisco poets OCCUPY SF—poems from the movement and Feather Floating on the Water—poems for our children (winner of an Acker Award).
+Most recently, she edited Casita Poems, an anthology of alumni poets from the Helene Wurlitzer Foundation.
 She holds an MFA in Writing from the University of San Francisco, an MAT in Art from Rhode Island School of Design, and a BA in English from the University of Virginia.

 Virginia Barrett's poetry invites an excursion into a varied landscape of voice and form.
 Stylistically, poems range from intimate lyrics to expansive narratives.
 The work can be playful, meditative, visionary, challenging, and open to experimentation.
 Her thematic span uses a wide lens.
 Poems include female-centric pieces on childhood and family history, ekphrastic works exploring issues that artists often face in unsupportive (even hostile) societies, urban-inspired musings, adventures into myth, and mystical encounters in the natural world.
 What weaves throughout her work is a deep need to look out at the world, to gaze as does a painter, to absorb what the eyes see and to offer it back—altered and transfigured in some way.